 The Issue with Bias of Information Providers

 The waters for indirect access are muddied by the fact that SAP influences some opinion leaders on the topic of indirect access.
 This gives the impression to the market that indirect access has far more legitimacy than it does.
 Secondly, indirect access experiences by customers are kept mostly private.
 This makes it difficult for SAP customers to access the real story on this topic.
-ASUG, the US SAP user group proposes that it will help SAP customers negotiate with SAP, but ASUG publishes false information about indirect access and negotiates in private on these matters, and is really more of an arm of SAP than an independent user group.
+ASUG, the US SAP user group, proposes that it will help SAP customers negotiate with SAP.
+Still, ASUG publishes false information about indirect access and negotiates in private on these matters, and is more of an arm of SAP than an independent user group.
 The implementation consulting companies don’t dare cross SAP on indirect access and try to keep their customers in the dark on this topic, as it would reduce license sales and the corresponding SAP implementation billings by which the implementation companies make their living.

 SAP has the advantage because it shares how it uses indirect access against customers internally across international geographies.
-In this way, they tune the use of indirect access to maximize the control over their accounts.
+In this way, they tune the use of indirect access to maximize control over their accounts.

 These are challenges that SAP customers face with getting good quality information on indirect access.

 We use our research orientation to open up indirect access information to SAP customers putting them in a better position to negotiate with SAP on indirect access.